 (forecast avg Washington electric rates over the next 25 years)

-Washington’s net metering policy requires utilities to compensate customers when their solar system produces more electricity than they use.
-Customers will be reimbursed through on-bill credits that are equal to 1 kilowatt-hour (kWh) of energy.
+Washington has a state-mandated net metering policy that requires utilities to compensate customers when their solar system produces more electricity than they use.
+Your utility will credit you for any excess solar you generate at the company’s retail electric rate.

 (After tax credit)